groonga/groonga/doc/source/reference/commands/load.rst

 `Apache Arrow IPC Streaming Format`_.
 You can't use `Apache Arrow IPC File Format`_.

+You must choose suitable record batch size.
+Groonga loads data per record batch.
+If you choose very large record batch size, Groonga can't start loading until whole data of a record batch are received.
+If you choose very small record batch size, Groonga can load data incrementally but overhead will be large.
+Suitable record batch size depends on your system but 1024 or so will be suitable.

 If ``values`` isn't specified any values, they are read from the standard input in command line style or body in HTTP style.